Mo3: a Modular Mobility Model for future generation mobile wireless networks: Related work on mobility modeling

-The concept of behavioral mobility modeling was introduced in \cite{LegBor06}.
-In this approach the mobility pattern of a node is the result of a set of rules, that are mapped on corresponding forces applied to the node.
-Each force $j$ generates an acceleration vector $\vec{a_j}$, and the combination of acceleration vectors leads to a global acceleration vector $\vec{a}$, that in turn determines the speed vector, and finally node mobility.
-The set of rules proposed in \cite{LegBor06} determines the behavior of a node with respect to a) its desired destination, b) the surrounding environment, and c) the presence of other nodes.
-The main "desired destination" rule is the \emph{Path Following} rule, that determines an acceleration vector towards a preset destination, taking into account the maximum speed allowed for the node.
-Rules taking into account the environment include \emph{Wall Avoidance} and \emph{Obstacle Avoidance}, that generate repulsive forces affecting the mobility pattern.
-Finally, rules that determine the behavior of a node in presence of other nodes include \emph{Mutual Avoidance}, that avoids collisions between nodes, and the \emph{Group Centering} and \emph{Velocity Matching} rules, that force nodes to stay close in the space or speed domain, and can be considered as the behavioral equivalents to the RPGM and RVGM mobility models, respectively.\\ An extension of the behavioral model in \cite{LegBor06} was recently proposed in \cite{BeuMiw13}, focusing on a more accurate modeling of the interaction with obstacles.\\ Behavioral mobility modeling was also investigated in \cite{MedGur10}, where a modular approach is proposed, in which basic rules are combined in order to generate complex behaviors such as group mobility.
-Basic rules include \emph{Seek}, \emph{Flee}, and \emph{Arrive} for individual mobility, and \emph{Pursuit}, \emph{Evade} and \emph{Interpose} for modeling the interaction between nodes.\\ Finally, a behavioral model based on a sociological analysis of the impact of social ties between individuals on mobility patterns was proposed in \cite{BorLeg09}, again translating them in an acceleration vector.
+The concept of behavioral mobility modeling was first adopted in the Behavioral Mobility Model (BMM) \cite{LegBor06}.
+In behavioral models, the mobility pattern of a node is governed by a set of rules, expressed as forces on the node, that is, acceleration vectors.
+For each force $j$ one has an acceleration vector $\vec{a_j}$; the combination of acceleration vectors leads to a global acceleration vector $\vec{a}$, that in turn determines the speed vector, and eventually the trajectory of the node.
+The set of rules proposed in \cite{LegBor06} determines the behavior of a node with respect to a) node destination, b) surrounding environment, and c) presence of other nodes.
+The main "desired destination" rule is the \emph{Path Following} rule, that introduces an acceleration vector towards a preset destination, under a node maximum speed constraint.
+Environmental rules include \emph{Wall Avoidance} and \emph{Obstacle Avoidance}, that generate repulsive forces.
+Finally, rules that determine the behavior of a node in the presence of other nodes include \emph{Mutual Avoidance}, avoiding collisions between nodes, and \emph{Group Centering} and \emph{Velocity Matching}, forcing nodes to stay close to one another in the space vs. speed domains, and are the behavioral equivalents of RPGM vs. RVGM.
+An extension of \cite{LegBor06}, referred to as Behavioral Mobility Model with Geographic Constraints (BMM-GC) \cite{BeuMiw13}, provides a more accurate modeling of the interaction with obstacles.
+Another model adopting a behavioral approach for the interaction between nodes quite similar to \cite{LegBor06} is the Group Force Mobility Model (GFMM)\cite{WilHua09}.\\ Behavioral mobility modeling was also investigated in \cite{MedGur10}, where a modular approach is proposed, in which basic rules are combined in order to generate complex behaviors such as group mobility.
+Basic rules include \emph{Seek}, \emph{Flee}, and \emph{Arrive} for individual mobility, and \emph{Pursuit}, \emph{Evade} and \emph{Interpose} for modeling the interaction between nodes.\\ Finally, in \cite{BorLeg09} the rules generating acceleration vectors are based on a sociological analysis of the impact of social ties between individuals on mobility patterns.\\ A major drawback of behavioral mobility models is their complexity at set-up, due to the need of selecting normalizing and scaling factors to determine the strength of the forces.
+Furthermore, mobility patterns that are easy to describe in reference-based models, e.g. a maximum distance between nodes in a group, are extremely difficult to describe with rules, as observed in \cite{TriHan10}.